shaharshitrit/port-assignment/README.md

 - **Private Zones**: Set up private Route 53 zones for internal services, isolating critical components from public access while allowing secure access within the VPC.
 Configure failover policies within Route 53 to ensure traffic redirection during disruptions.

 Additionally, automate DNS updates in Kubernetes by configuring **external-dns**, which monitors changes in services and ingresses to dynamically adjust Route 53 records based on the cluster’s state, simplifying DNS management and reducing manual oversight.

+### Autoscaling with HPA and Karpenter

+1. **Horizontal Pod Autoscaler (HPA)**: Enable HPA to scale the number of pod replicas dynamically based on CPU, memory, or custom metrics, allowing the application to automatically handle increased workloads without manual intervention.
+HPA improves resource utilization by adjusting pod counts according to real-time demand, ensuring efficient use of resources during traffic spikes and reducing costs during low-usage periods.

+2. **Karpenter for Node Autoscaling**: Integrate **Karpenter**, an open-source Kubernetes node autoscaler, to manage the scaling of EC2 instances (nodes) within the cluster.
+Karpenter dynamically provisions new instances based on workload requirements, optimizing node capacity and eliminating underutilized nodes when demand decreases.
+This setup complements HPA by scaling the infrastructure layer (nodes) to match application demand, enhancing cost efficiency and resource optimization.

 ### Deployment Automation and Continuous Delivery with ArgoCD